pmaine/PMM/README.md

-# PMM
+# PMM-3D

 Common git commands (typically done in this order):

-To start work... with everything in sync with others:
+To start work... sync your local repository with repository in github:

-git pull origin main  <--- pull everything down to make sure you're in synce
+git pull origin main  Note: pull changes down from github to make sure you're in sync

 Now make changes... then move changes through to github.

-git status   <--- review before taking action git add -A   <--- to add the changed files git status   <--- new file would now be in git, but not committed
+git status   Note: review before taking action git add -A   Note: to add the changed files git status   Note: new file would now be in git staging area , but not committed

 Might stay in this state for several changes
 When ready to make the changes trackable with these commands

-git commit -m "Comment- make it something meaningful" git status   <--- review where you're at in the process git push origin main  <--- should push all the commits to github
+git commit -m "Comment: make it something meaningful but not too long" git status   Note: review where you're at in the process git push origin main  Note: should push all the commits to github each day

 This is how to delete a file from Fusion 360: